 Notes from their interviews are included in this memo in italics.
-Information about market conditions was sourced from the Oregon Office of Economic Analysis' Oregon Economic and Revenue Forecasts from March and June 2024.1
+Information about market conditions was sourced from the most recent versions of Oregon Office of Economic Analysis' Oregon Economic and Revenue Forecasts from March and June 2024.1

 What's happening in the market?